 The Award

-Judges announced and submissions open for 10th anniversary year of Jane Grigson Trust Sous Chef Award for New Food and Drink Writers
+The Jane Grigson Trust – Sous Chef Award for New Food and Drink Writers 2026

-To mark the 10th anniversary, the 2026 award will be judged by a panel of six: Nicola Lando, founder of Sous Chef; Jeremy Lee, Trustee of the Jane Grigson Trust and chef proprieter of Quo Vadis; Marie Mitchell, food writer; Claudia Roden, food writer and Patron of the Jane Grigson Trust; Meera Sodha, food writer; and Donald Sloan, chair of the Jane Grigson Trust and of the Oxford Cultural Collective.
+Joining Donald Sloan, chair of the Jane Grigson Trust and of the Oxford Cultural Collective, on the judging panel for the 10th anniversary of the award are: Nicola Lando, founder of Sous Chef; Jeremy Lee MBE, Trustee of the Jane Grigson Trust and chef proprieter of Quo Vadis; Marie Mitchell, food writer; Claudia Roden CBE, food writer and Patron of the Jane Grigson Trust; and Meera Sodha, food writer.

+The winning author will be announced at an evening event at Quo Vadis on Tuesday 17 March.
 The £2000 prize money is intended to help the winner fund further travel or research in the vital time between gaining a commission and delivery of the manuscript.
-The runners-up receive a Sous Chef voucher and all of the shortlisted authors will also receive a selection of Jane Grigson’s books.
-The shortlist will be announced in mid-February and the winner and runners-up will be announced at an awards evening at Quo Vadis in mid-March.
+The runners-up will receive a Sous Chef voucher and all of the shortlisted authors will also receive a selection of Jane Grigson’s books.

-For more information on the Award please contact Laura Creyke at HMH on [email protected]
+For more information please contact Laura Creyke at MHM

 Past Winners